deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Markdown validation

-VS Code can validate your markdown files for some common errors, such as broken links to pages in your repo.
+VS Code can validate your markdown files and notify you of some common errors, such as broken links to pages or images in your repo.

 GUI setting: `Markdown › Validation: Enabled` to `true`.